This is the manifesto of enlightened individualism.

 And especially so if the behavior doesn’t really hurt anyone.

-The enlightened individualist is still free to still consider himself a law-abiding or religious person.
-By putting his values, logic, and critical thinking first, he maintains the freedom to reject some rules, while accepting the general validity of a legal system or of a religious belief
+Funny enough for those who haven’t yet grasped the concept, the enlightened individualist is still free to consider himself a law-abiding or religious person.
+By putting his values, logic, and critical thinking first, he maintains the freedom to reject some specific, low-level rules, while still accepting the general validity of a legal system or of religious faith.

 Of course, breaking the law can have some negative repercussions, so the enlightened individualist might strategically obey, or he might choose to operate in less risky but higher freedom legal grey areas.